 Unfortunately, false allegations of family violence are common during divorce and complex family law matters.
 Unfounded allegations may potentially destroy the reputations, careers, and lives of the accused.
 Moreover, false accusations misdirect precious court resources that should be spent helping legitimate victims of violence.

-The family law lawyers at The Law Office of Gregory C. Goline have more than just experience in this complex area of law – we have an understanding and respect for how difficult this time may be.
+The family law attorneys in Denton, Texas, at The Law Office of Gregory C. Goline have more than just experience in this complex area of law – we have an understanding and respect for how difficult this time may be.
 We pledge to handle the matter with compassion and discretion.

 What is a Protective Order?

 Texas courts issue protective orders to prevent continued acts of family violence.
 These orders may also specifically address matters of sexual assault, stalking, or human trafficking.
 Protective orders for are issued in civil court and are not criminal charges, however, violating a protective order is a criminal violation that has a punishment range of up to one year in the county jail.
 Also, the ramifications of having a protective order issued against you can be far-reaching.
 For instance, protective orders can inhibit the ability to see your children and prevent you from possessing a firearm.
 In order to obtain a protective order in Texas, the Court shall find whether: (1) family violence has occurred; and (2) family violence is likely to occur in the future.

 - Any act by a family or household member intended to physically injure another family or household member

 - A serious threat of physical injury made by one family or household member to another

 For purposes of family violence, Texas law defines ‘family’ as:

 - Individuals related by blood or by marriage